 Ambiguously Brown: Shadow is asked on several occasions what his ethnicity is, with other characters guessing him to be Hispanic, Native American, or part African American.
 Shadow himself has very little knowledge of his heritage, but his mother died of sickle-cell anemia and is described as dark, so she is almost certainly African-American; his father is a Norse god.
-His skin colour is described as 'coffee and cream.'
+His skin colour is finally described as 'coffee and cream' some 450 pages into the novel.
 Neil Gaiman sees him asThe Rock.

 The Spookshow agents are not authorized by the US Government, but acting like they are to play on Government Conspiracy fears is enough to convince the local authorities to cooperate without showing any credentials whatsoever.

 Butch Lesbian: In one of the Coming to America flashbacks, Kalanu the scout who walks and dresses like a man, and took a girl to be her wife.